nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Add Command Feature

-A key functionality of CakeCollate is the ability to add cake items into an order (better known as order items or order descriptions for this app).
+A key functionality of CakeCollate is the ability to add cake order items into an order.
 The add command accepts the parameter `o/ORDER_DESCRIPTION` to allow for this.
 To better accommodate our users, we decided to have a table of order items, and if users wanted to add an item from that table to their order, they could do so by specifying the corresponding indexes using the `oi/` prefix.

-However, since the user inputs specified by both the `o/` and `oi/` prefixes were referring to similar data items stored in the `Order` object of the model class, it seemed best to store only one of them to avoid duplication, and map one input to the other.
+However, since the user inputs specified by both the `o/` and `oi/` prefixes were referring to similar data items stored in the `Order` object of the model class, it seemed best to store only one of them to avoid duplication, and the other input had to be mapped.
+We chose to still contain an `OrderDescription` object in the `Order` class, and decided to map the indexes using the entries from the order items model so that the `Order` object is complete and does not rely on indexes or the model.

-We chose to still contain an `OrderDescription` object in the `Order` class, and decided to map the indexes using the entries from the order items model.
-Prior to this feature, the `AddCommand` was initialised using an `Order` object created by the `AddCommandParser`, the `AddCommand::execute` method took in a model, and the `AddCommandParser::parse` method did not take in a model.
+Prior to this feature, there were three relevant implementation details
+* the `AddCommand` was initialised using an `Order` object created by the `AddCommandParser`
+* the `AddCommand::execute` method took in a model,
+* and the `AddCommandParser::parse` method did not take in a model.

 Given this, there were two main options to implement the mapping:

 1. Refactor `AddCommandParser::parse` to have access to the Model.